shlomiassaf/ng-cli-packagr-tasks/README.md

 ---

-Version 4 support angular version 8 and above.
+Version 9 support angular version 9 and above.

+For angular 8 or lower use version 4.

 For angular 7 or lower use version 3.